-Current competing technologies require many production steps making mass production costly which limits commercial potential.
-Available films are rigid, lack organic based materials, and may be subject to environmental degradation.
+Manufacturing methods to generate structural color (i.e. physical structures) are generally tedious and costly, resulting in limited commercial use.
+In addition, available films are rigid, lack organic based materials, and may be subject to environmental degradation.
 The commercial electronic-based humidity sensors are expensive and require power.
 The commercial paper-based humidity sensors use cobalt chloride, which are cheap and do not require power, but have several major issues: toxicity (cobalt chloride is toxic); non-real-time sensing; limited reliability and shelf life.